Kimserey/DataExpenses/README.md

 My attempt to pierce the secret of long term savings!
 A data expenses manager which takes .CSV as input and categorize expenses.

+# TODO

+1. Make labels configurable from within the application
+2. Create a cache of data calculated using SQLite to prevent the wasteful recalculation of all data
+3. Embed the spa into Electron to provide an easy way to install the application
+4. Move charts to Plotly

 # Why am I doing this?

 There are a lot of expense managers already.